openshift-pipelines/nightly-ci-kicks/README.md

+# THIS REPOSITORY IS NOT USED ANYMORE

-# Nightly CI PR Kicks
+## Nightly CI PR Kicks

 This repository is what controls the OpenShift Pipelines CI